fsprojects/fantomas/docs/docs/contributors/Transforming.md

 > I thought Fangorn was dangerous - Gimli, son of Glóin

-In `Fangorn.fs` we map the AST to our tree model.
+In `ASTTransformer.fs` we map the AST to our tree model.
 Some of the benefits we get out of this:

 - The Oak model does not differentiate between implementation files and signature files.
-We use one tree model which allows for optimal code re-use in `CodePrinter2.fs`.
+We use one tree model which allows for optimal code re-use in `CodePrinter.fs`.
 - We don't map all possible combinations of AST into our model.
 Sometimes valid AST code can in theory be created, but will in practise never exist.
 For example [SynTypeDefnRepr.Exception](../../reference/fsharp-compiler-syntax-syntypedefnrepr.html#Exception).
 It is defined in `SyntaxTree.fs` yet the parser (`pars.fs`) will never create it.
   The F# compiler uses this later in the typed tree.
 We will throw an exception when encountering this during the mapping as we have the foresight of what the parser doesn't create.